Haskell County, Texas Records

 Haskell County, TX Courthouse

 The following dates indicate what vital, land, probate, and court records are in Haskell county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
-Some early records prior to organization on January 1885 may be located in Young County, Jack County, Shackelford County, and Throckmorton County
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Haskell County Clerk has Birth & Death Records from 1903, Marriage Records from 1885, Land Records from 1885, Probate Records from 1885 and Court Records from 1885.
 The County Clerk's office is the place where all transactions having to do with land are recorded and kept on file.
 They take marriage license applications, issues marriage licenses, files the license after the marriage, and maintains a permanent record of the marriage, surveys and plats of subdivisions, Armed Forces discharge papers for all veterans who reside in the county.
 Some naturalization records have been found with the deeds.